Large language models can effectively convince people to believe conspiracies: Introduction

-We address these questions across three preregistered studies using an experimental framework in which participants have a back-and-forth text conversation with an LLM\textsuperscript{1} (see Figure 1).
+We address these questions across four studies using an experimental framework in which participants have a back-and-forth text conversation with an LLM\textsuperscript{1} (see Figure 1).
 Within this framework, participants were asked to identify and briefly describe a conspiracy theory whose truth they regarded as ``uncertain''.
 They were then randomly assigned to interact with an LLM prompted either to argue against the conspiracy (``debunking'') or for it (``bunking'').
-By targeting participants' belief in conspiracies that they were initially equivocal about (instead of using committed believers and committed skeptics), we preserve true randomization and avoid confounds stemming from the fact that conspiracy believers and skeptics differ on many relevant psychological dimensions\textsuperscript{25}.
-Our primary outcome was pre-to-post change in belief about the veracity of the participant's focal conspiracy.
-We also measured belief in other common conspiracies\textsuperscript{26}, trust in generative AI, and perceptions of the AI's argument quality, collaborativeness, bias, and informational novelty.
-Importantly, in the bunking condition, after completing the post-treatment outcome measures, participants were informed that the LLM had deceived them and had a second AI conversation in which the model corrected all false claims made during the bunking treatment.
+Targeting participants' belief in conspiracies that they were initially equivocal about (instead of using committed believers and committed skeptics) allows us to make clear causal inferences about the strength of bunking versus debunking by avoiding confounds (i.e., selection effects) stemming from the fact that conspiracy believers and skeptics differ on many relevant psychological dimensions\textsuperscript{24}.
+We did not include a no-conversation control arm as prior work with this paradigm finds essentially no belief change among control participants who converse with the AI about an unrelated topic\textsuperscript{1,10}.
+Our primary outcome was pre-to-post treatment change in belief about the veracity of the participant's focal conspiracy, with various secondary outcomes collected in each study.
+Importantly, after completing the post-treatment outcome measures, participants were informed in cases where the LLM had deceived them and had a second AI conversation in which the model corrected all false claims made during the treatment.